Pegahyaftian/Tweeter_GenderClassification_Project/README.txt

-README for G17
+README for Tweeter Gender Classification
 ----------------

-Our project relies mainly on numpy, matplotlib, sklearn, pandas, PyTorch, Skorch, Gensim, nltk
+The project relies mainly on numpy, matplotlib, sklearn, pandas, PyTorch, Skorch, Gensim, nltk

-./environment.yaml	<-- conda environment for our project ./data_process.py	<-- contains the preprocessor class which is responsible for data loading,preprocessing,saving data ./trainer.py		<-- contains 3 main classes Trainer, VotingTrainer and SkorchTrainer which are responsible for training
+./environment.yaml	<-- conda environment for the project ./data_process.py	<-- contains the preprocessor class which is responsible for data loading,preprocessing,saving data ./trainer.py		<-- contains 3 main classes Trainer, VotingTrainer and SkorchTrainer which are responsible for training
 			    sklearn models, voting model and torch models